Is Catching Sunrise at Moraine Lake Worth It?

 Plan Your Trip to the Canadian Rockies

 - We now have an interactive map!
-With over 300 stops around the Canadian Rockies, our personal map is your one stop shop to an epic trip here.
+With over 350 stops and pre built itineraries around the Canadian Rockies, our personal map and guide is your one stop shop to an epic trip here.
+Use code NEWYEAR for 20% before January 10th.

-- Recommended Experiences: There are many things to do in the Rockies, but our top recommendation is the Banff Gondola – a must do experience!
-Want to get up close and personal with a glacier?
-We cannot recommend this Icewalks tour enough!
+- Recommended Winter Experiences: There are many things to do in the Rockies in the winter, but our top recommendation is to up the Banff Gondola – a must do experience.
+Other great experiences are the Johnston Canyon icewalk, or go snowshoeing on top of the world!

 - Hotels in the Rockies: There are many places to stay, from luxury hotels to wilderness cabins.
 See all our favorites here.

 - Get Around: We suggest renting a car to get around.
-You can search for rental cars on Rentalcars.com.
+You can search for rental cars on Discover Car.
 For a campervan trip, you can check prices and compare on Outdoorsy.
+Don’t forget the Guide Along Audio App for driving the Icefields Parkway (Use our link for 25% off!)

-- We can help you plan your 2025 trip to Western Canada!
+- We can help you plan your 2026 trip to Western Canada!
 If you’re feeling overwhelmed by planning we can assist!
-We’ll PERSONALLY go over your itinerary, hop on a 1 on 1 phone call, or create a bespoke itinerary just for you!
+We’ll hop on a 1 on 1 phone call, and PERSONALLY go over your plans and itinerary (or help you craft an itinerary), and will save you time and money with our personal recommendations.
+Calls are followed up with detailed trip notes afterward that I write myself.
 See our services here.